-My thoughts turned to pear sauce and pear butter, but I have a large store of applesauce already in the pantry and I’m not sure I would enjoy pear butter.
+My aunt Deb picked and delivered a large box of pears from her farm.
+We ate some fresh, but soon the pears begged to be preserved before they rotted.
+My thoughts turned to pear sauce and pear butter, but I have a large store of applesauce already in the pantry and I'm not sure I would enjoy pear butter.
 Then I considered, what about brandied pears?
 They contain alcohol, which puts them head and shoulders above most canned fruits in my book.

 I searched my regular Internet sources and found plenty of recipes but they all required refrigeration.
 My fridge is full, thanks.

 The gold standard, the Ball Blue Book Guide to Preserving, has one recipe that sanely recommends pantry storage.
 I modified it just a bit by adding a few spices and adjusted quantities for the 8 pounds of pears I had versus the 10 pounds in their recipe.

 Then the pieces bathed in a sugar syrup gently flavored by whole allspice and clove.

 The syrup reduced while I filled sterilized jars with hot pears.

 Off the heat, I added brandy to the syrup and poured the liquid over the pears.